-Western Australia may be an export powerhouse but its capital Perth is also a vibrant place to live, work and study – as the closest major Australian capital city to Asia – a unique international study destination.
-That’s why WA universities have a strong international appeal, as well as offering urban sophistication and research innovation – all of which places many of them at the top of various global rankings for student experience.
+Western Australia may be an export powerhouse, but the state capital Perth is also a vibrant place to live, work and study, particularly since it’s one of the closest Australian cities to Asia.
+That’s why WA’s universities have strong international appeal, as well as offering urban sophistication and research innovation – all of which help place many of them at the top of various global rankings for student experience.

-This can make choosing the right university hard, and since more than half of students surveyed by Canstar Blue said their university degree was vital for their future career prospects (64%) and 51% admitting university was the best time of their life from a social perspective, making the right choice is important.
+Such a choice can make picking one university hard, and since the majority of students surveyed by Canstar Blue (76%) said their university degree was vital for their future career prospects, and 56% called university the best time of their life from a social perspective, making the right choice is important.

-Here are the universities in WA that were included in Canstar Blue’s 2021 student satisfaction survey, listed below in alphabetical order.
+Here are the universities in Western Australia that were included in Canstar Blue’s 2023 student satisfaction survey, listed below in alphabetical order.

 |Curtin University||Perth, Kalgoorlie & regional centres|

 |University of Western Australia||Perth|